Looking for Mr. Goodbar (film): Cast

-Soundtrack

-Looking For Mr. Goodbar is the 1977 soundtrack album of the film of the same name.
-The album includes numerous disco, R&B and rock tracks from the era reflective of the music being played in clubs and discos in that period, as well as the film's theme, "Don't Ask To Stay Until Tomorrow" (written by Carol Connors and Artie Kane), presented in both vocal and instrumental versions.

 Production

 For the sex scenes, Richard Brooks closed the set to all but essential crew.
 Diane Keaton still had difficulty the first time she was required to appear naked.
-When she heard Richard playing a Bach record during lunch, she asked if he could play the record during her scene.
+When she heard Richard playing a Johann Sebastian Bach record during lunch, she asked if he could play the record during her scene.
 "Diane is so shy," he said later.
 "She could only do a nude scene if she was playing to the music.
 She couldn't play to a man.
 I think Bach would have been pleased."